Ain't Nothing Worse than a Slippery Bench!

 There are a few companies out there that manufacture shirts with grippy sections of material.
 These are designed to help keep the bar secure on your back when squatting as well as keep you in place on the bench when benching.
 A7 is one such company, but you can simply google “bench grip shirt” or “bar grip shirt” to find other options.
 I don’t have any personal experience with these types of shirts, but I’ve heard excellent reviews from those I know who train with them.

-Feel free to check out our video on this topic, and as always, we hope this helps you get stronger and live better!
+As always, we hope this helps you get stronger and live better!